 Many states rely on signature matching as part of ballot counting and verification procedures.
-Indeed, 29 states will use signature matching to verify all absentee ballots in the upcoming November 2020 election.
+Indeed, at least 31 states will use signature matching to verify all absentee ballots in the upcoming November 2020 election.

 Signature matching laws require election officials to compare the signatures voters provide on their ballots to the signatures on their voter registration or absentee ballot request forms.
 If election officials determine the signatures do not match, the ballot is rejected and not counted.

 Signature evaluation is notoriously unreliable and error-prone.
 It can result in ballot rejections based on nothing more than poor penmanship.
 Thus, when a state relies on signature matching to verify absentee ballots, it must provide voters notice of signature problems, and a meaningful opportunity to verify their identity and ensure their votes are counted.

 These “notice and cure” policies are mandated by the Due Process Clause of the U.S. Constitution.

 Many States Provide Notice and an Opportunity to Cure

 To our knowledge, at least 31 states have active signature matching laws (or interpret their signature verification laws to require signature matching) for absentee ballot verification.
 Of those states, 25 provide voters notice and opportunity to verify their identity when there are signature discrepancies.

 Nine states—including Maine, North Dakota, New Jersey, New York, and Pennsylvania—created notice and cure policies in 2020 after lawsuits or advocacy by the Campaign Legal Center (CLC) and allied organizations.
 Four states—Tennessee, Mississippi, Arkansas, South Dakota—still do not have any notice and cure policy; all but South Dakota are now in pending litigation.